-People with opioid use disorder have same-day access to harm reduction services.
+People who use opioids have same-day access to harm reduction services.
 A comprehensive harm reduction approach includes education, safe supplies, infectious disease testing, vaccinations, appropriate referrals, and supervised consumption services.

-Quality Statement 1: Identifying and Diagnosing Opioid Use Disorder
+Identifying and Diagnosing Opioid Use Disorder

-People at risk of opioid use disorder are asked about their opioid use and are further assessed as appropriate.
+People at risk of opioid use disorder are asked about their opioid use and are further assessed, as appropriate.

-People at risk of opioid use disorder should be asked by care providers if they are using opioids.
-If a person at risk states that they are using opioids, their care provider should engage them in a discussion regarding the type of opioid they are using, the method of administration, the frequency of administration, and the quantity of opioids being used.9 If it is possible that a person's opioid use is causing them significant impairment or distress, the person should be assessed for opioid use disorder via the most current Diagnostic and Statistical Manual of Mental Disorders criteria.1
+There is no evidence supporting universal screening for opioid use disorder.8 However, people with selected characteristics that put them at higher risk for opioid use disorder (see definition) should be asked, with sensitivity and respect, about their opioid use.8 If a person states that they are using opioids, their care provider should engage them in a discussion regarding the type of opioid they are using, the method of administration, the frequency of administration, and the quantity of opioids they use.8 If it is possible that a person's opioid use is causing them significant impairment or distress, the person should be assessed for opioid use disorder via the most current Diagnostic and Statistical Manual of Mental Disorders criteria.9

-Source: National Institute for Health and Care Excellence, 20079
+Source: National Institute for Health and Care Excellence, 20088